traveno/proshop-helper/README.md

 # Building

+A Node.js installation that is visible in your PATH is required.
 The following commands are executed from the root project directory.

 Install the project's dependencies: